hydoai/velovision/README.md

 **Download example test videos**

-Two sets of videos are used as examples. `Right click -> Save linked file as` to download.
+Two sets of videos are used as examples. `Right click -> Save Link As...` to download.
 1. GoPro (1920x1080, 30fps)
 2. Devkit-One Cameras (front: 1280x720 30fps, rear: 640x480 30fps)